Angelic Layer: Plot

-Misaki begins studying at the Eriol Academy, an educational institution which include grades from kindergarten through high school.
+Misaki begins studying at the Eriol Academy, an educational institution that includes grades from kindergarten through high school.
 There she becomes friends with Hatoko Kobayashi, a very intelligent and mature kindergarten girl who is a famous Deus and an Angelic Layer expert.
-Her incredibly fast angel Suzuka is a favourite contender in tournaments.
+Her incredibly fast angel Suzuka is a favorite contender in tournaments.
 Misaki also befriends Hatoko's older brother Kōtarō and his friend Tamayo Kizaki, a girl fascinated by martial arts.
 Both turn out to be Misaki's classmates.

 While adjusting to her new surroundings, Misaki is also gripped by her past.
 Her thoughts often dwell on her mother, whom she has not seen since pre-school.
 Eventually, Misaki learns that her mother was key in the development of Angelic Layer, which she worked on in an attempt to develop a perfect prosthesis for her multiple sclerosis, which has confined her to a wheelchair.
 Her mother is also the Deus of Athena and the champion of Angelic Layer.

-The differences in the anime series: Misaki names her angel of her favorite doll from childhood.
+Differences between the manga and the anime adaptation: Misaki names her angel after her favorite doll from childhood.
+In the manga, her angel is named after a character she saw in a manga she read on the train, and it is heavily implied that this character is Hikaru from Clamp's older work Magic Knight Rayearth.
 The ending to the manga also has different couplings.
 In the manga, Misaki's mother does not have multiple sclerosis.
-Icchan plays an important role in the Chobits storyline, but this connection was reduced to a single scene in the anime; the Chobits anime was also made by a different company.
+Icchan plays an important role in the Chobits storyline, but this connection was reduced to a single scene in the anime; the Chobits anime was also made by Madhouse instead of Bones.
 Kaede's younger brother Minoru is also a Chobits character.